Tübingen: History

-Between 1470 and 1483, St. George's Collegiate Church was built.
-The collegiate church offices provided the opportunity for what soon afterwards became the most significant event in Tübingen's history: the founding of the Eberhard Karls University by Duke Eberhard im Bart of Württemberg in 1477, thus making it one of the oldest universities in Central Europe.
-It became soon renowned as one of the most influential places of learning in the Holy Roman Empire, especially for theology (a Protestant faculty, Tübinger Stift, was established in 1535 in the former Augustinian monastery).
+The Stiftskirche was built between 1430 and 1470.
+Its collegiate offices contributed to the founding in 1477 of the university by Count Eberhard V (Eberhard im Bart), later the first Duke of Württemberg.
+It was to develop as one of the most influential places of learning in the Holy Roman Empire, particularly in theology.
 Today, the university is still the biggest source of income for the residents of the city and one of the biggest universities in Germany with more than 26,000 students.